Lady Gaga's dog walker shot, two of her French bulldogs stolen: What happened exactly?

 The performer is currently in Rome, filming the new movie Gucci, about the famous fashion family dynasty.
 Lady Gaga plays Patrizia Reggiani, Italian socialite and ex-wife of Maurizio Gucci, the grandson of Gucci founder Guccio Gucci.
 Reggiani was tried and convicted of orchestrating her husband's assassination in 1995.
 Maurizio had two daughters with Reggiani, but he left her for another woman.
 Ridley Scott will direct the film, which is based on Sara Gay Forden's book The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed.

-Gaga hasn't posted about the dog theft, but her fans have used the singer's social media accounts to express their sorrow about the attack.
+While Gaga posts Instagram shots of the dogs often, the artist hasn't posted about the dog theft.
+But her fans have used the singer's social media accounts to express their sorrow about the attack.

 "So sorry to read this.
 I hope your babies are back with you soon," wrote one fan on an Instagram image of Gaga and her dogs.